-- Consistent with the definition of trunk infrastructure; and - Within the 1% AEP interval or a thirty (30) metre riparian buffer from the top of bank, whichever is greater, of the river and creek system mapped in Appendix 1.
+- Consistent with the definition of trunk infrastructure; and - Within the 1% AEP interval or a thirty (30) metre riparian buffer from the top of bank, whichever is greater, of the river and creek system mapped in the Plans for Trunk Infrastructure for stormwater in the Priority Infrastructure Plan.

-In these limited instances where an offset is applicable for land is to be dedicated to the crown for drainage reserve, the offset will be identified on the infrastructure charges notice, and calculated in accordance with Appendix 2, excluding any land area containing non-trunk infrastructure.
+In these limited instances where an offset is applicable for land is to be dedicated to the crown for drainage reserve, the offset will be identified on the infrastructure charges notice, and calculated in accordance with Appendix 1, excluding any land area containing non-trunk infrastructure.